How To Design a Commercial Washroom

 Layout design considerations for public washrooms

-Then you can start thinking about the positioning of the smaller items - like bins and decorative pieces!
+Then you can start thinking about the positioning of the smaller items - like waste bins and decorative pieces!

 Lastly, consider your public washroom’s ventilation